openfox-opensource/mediawiki-extensions-StructuredSearch/README.md

 	    'position' => 'sidebar',
 	    //for select, autocomplete, rdios or checkboes
-	    // array of strings or object as described 'options' => [
+	    // array of strings or object as described
+	    //if ommited and this is cargo field, all table values would be options automaticcaly 'options' => [
 	        {
 	            label:"text of label",